Xohat/Xohat/README.md

 ### What am i currently working on? 👋

 - 🔭 I have finished my videogame programming degree
-- The following is my end of degree proyect, due to the recent Unity monetization changes we will have to rebuild it using Unreal
+- The following is my end of degree proyect, which will be released on a v1 version in not too long!

 ![banner](https://github.com/Xohat/Xohat/blob/main/banner.png?raw=true)

+- Neon pit, the previous proyect from the same studio (Struggle Studio) will release shortly after on a v1 version too!

 * 🌍  I'm based in Madrid
 * ✉️  You can contact me at [arturovilarc@gmail.com](mailto:arturovilarc@gmail.com) for formal talk, and [xohatlatte@gmail.com](mailto:xohatlatte@gmail.com) for informal talk